Search results for:

 Each file that resides on the file system has an inode associated with it regardless of the content or size.
 Although it is rare for a modern file system to run out of inodes before running out of disk space, there are some cases where servers may face this risk.
 For instance, you can have a directory with many 0 byte files, and even though they take up little to no space size-wise, you can still run out of inodes.

 Further Examples where you can run out of inodes:

-The following commands will help you with identifying inode attributes on a Linux file system via the command line interface.
+The following commands will help you identify inode attributes on a Linux file system via the command-line interface.

 How to list inode number where "l" outputs in long format and "i" prints the index number of each line.

 How to list inode information instead of block usage.

 How to list inode usage instead of block usage.

 Written by Hostwinds Team / April 5, 2018